Schmaltz’s shootout winner lifts Coyotes over Sabres

 BUFFALO, N.Y.
+(AP) — Arizona’s first major road trip was a big success.

+It looks as if the Coyotes learned from what happened last season.

-(AP) — Nick Schmaltz scored in the shootout to help the Arizona Coyotes beat the Buffalo Sabres 3-2 on Monday night.
+Nick Schmaltz scored in the shootout to help the Coyotes beat the Buffalo Sabres 3-2 on Monday night.

-Conor Garland and Carl Soderberg scored in regulation for Arizona, which improved to 7-3-1.
+Conor Garland and Carl Soderberg scored for Arizona in regulation.
 Darcy Kuemper made 24 saves and stopped all three Sabres attempts in the shootout.

+The Coyotes (7-3-1) closed out a 3-1 road trip, also beating the Rangers and Devils and losing to the New York Islanders on Thursday night.

+“We had a trip like this at the end of the year that kind of cost us the playoff spot so all these trips are going to be important,” Garland said.
+“They’re hard trips for any team going out east or coming out west so to go 3-1, that’s a big-time road trip.”

 Schmaltz scored the game-winner on a low shot to the glove side.